lazy29t/lazy29t.github.io/_posts/2023-02-07-Starting-point.md

 ```
 **1. From your scans, what OS type is running on the target?**
 **2. What is username that is used over FTP when you want to log in without having an account?**
+**3. What is the response code we get for the FTP message 'Login successful'?**
 ```console
 $ftp 10.129.157.27
 Connected to 10.129.157.27.